open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 ##### Figure 24.
 A typical revokeFloor event

-The _revokeFloor_ event informs an agent that they no longer have the conversatonal floor.
-The agent should cease to send _utterance_ events on receipt of this event.
+The _revokeFloor_ event informs an agent that they no longer have the conversational floor.
+Typically the agent will cease to send _utterance_ events on receipt of this event.

 Figure 24 shows a typical _revokeFloor_ event which shows an agent having the floor revoked because a higher precedence request has been made that needs to be serviced by a different agent.